zhouzu/MinegamesSandbox/README.md

 # MinegamesSandbox
-A Sandbox Made in C#.
+A Sandboxing Library Made in C#.
 (Currently Supports 32-bit processes only)
 # Features
 * Prevent Creating New Processes
 * Prevent Creating Services